rpapaluca/intro-QIIME2-mammal/episodes/section-1-importing-cleaning-and-quality-control-of-the-data.Rmd

 --verbose
 ```

+::: callout
-::: Tips for Your Own Samples and Analyses
+## Tips for Your Own Samples and Analyses
 - Remember to ask you sequencing facility if the raw data you get has the primers attached - they may have already been removed.
 - The primers specified (515F (Caporaso)– 806R (Caporaso) targeting the v4 region of the bacterial 16S rRNA gene) correspond to this specific experiment - they will likely not work for your own data analyses.
 - The error rate parameter, --p-error-rate, will likely need to be adjusted for your own sample data to get 100% (or close to it) of reads trimmed.